InconsolableCellist/StayPutVR/README.md

 **1.1.1** - Bug fixes (10/12/2025)
 - Fixed bug where StayPutVR driver wouldn't load when launching SteamVR via SteamLink or Pico Connect
-- Fixed bug where PiShock warning and disobedience durations were show as 0.0-1.0 units instead of 1.0-15.0 seconds.
+- Fixed bug where PiShock warning and disobedience durations were show as 0.0-1.0 units instead of 1.0-15.0 seconds
+- Added shock cooldown timer for both PiShock and OpenShock

 **1.1.0** - Multi-shocker support (9/21/2025)
 - Adds support for multiple shockers using OpenShock